-To add a family to the database, click People > New Family from the main menu.
-Rock will display the New Family screen.
+To add a family to the database, click People > New Family from the main menu, and this is what you'll see.

 Family Members

 First, add the individuals to the family.
 Completing this section should be fairly easy, but remember these points: